 When you start reading some of the names of the locations in Montreal, you might start to think we’re talking about some city in France.
 As a matter of fact, Montreal is among the top five French speaking cities in the world.
 The majority of the people in Montreal are bilingual, sometimes speaking even more than two languages.
 So, it’s safe to say that you’re going to a country where the language barrier won’t be as significant as in other countries.
 The people are really friendly and you will surely have a fun time living in the country especially if you’re a hockey fan.
 Canadians are absolutely crazy about hockey.
 Whatever you do, don’t say anything bad about the Montreal Canadiens , or your trip might not be so pleasant.
 So, let’s get to everything you need to know about the city before you hop on to a flight and make your way to the largest city in Quebec.

 Obviously, if you’re going to Montreal, you’ll be landing at the Montreal-Pierre Elliot Trudeau International Airport.
 It’s pretty easy to find a rental service there because there are more than a few of them around each terminal of the airport.
 The closest to you would be 220 meters away.
 This’ll take you about 3 minutes to walk.
 One good thing about Canadian rental cars is that they’re affordable.
 You don’t need to worry about the kilometers or the days.
 You can keep the car as long as possible without having to worry about the prices.
-Another great thing is that you can find any type of rental car.
+Another great thing is that you can find any type of hired car.
 It doesn’t matter whether you’re looking for SUVs, pickups or sedans – our rental services have it all and more!

 Canada is another one of those countries that’s really insecure about its traffic laws and regulations.
 They are unbiased, they’ll impend a fine regardless whether you’re a local or a tourist.
 Speeding is also considered a serious offense.
 To make sure that you don’t get a ticket, stay below the following speed limits:

 According to the laws of Quebec, the left lane is for passing only.
 Fast traffic can travel on the left lane but not above the speed limit.
 Usually, the police say that the slow traffic must stay to the right and make way for faster traffic on the left.
-Also, if you’re driving your rental car very slowly, then you must turn your hazard lights on otherwise you will be fined $100.
+Also, if you’re driving your hired car very slowly, then you must turn your hazard lights on otherwise you will be fined $100.
 Another thing to remember is that children under seven cannot be left alone in a car.
 You will be charged with Child Abandonment even if you only leave your child alone for five minutes.
 This is pretty hefty business so make sure you take your child even if you go to grab a sandwich.

 The law states that the blood-alcohol content should not exceed 0.08.
 Heavy vehicles like pickup trucks need to have a driver with no more than 0.05.
 If you get caught with alcohol content over that limit, your license will be suspended immediately.
 So, make sure that you don’t drive after drinking or have someone else drive if you’re intoxicated.
 However, if you’re a new driver and you refuse to do a breathalyzer test, your rental will be seized on the spot.